Skip to main content

-Use segment filters in Omnisend to target specific groups of contacts based on shared characteristics or behaviors.
-Every rule set in the Segmentation menu offers a wide range of filters, organized by priority, from broad categories to more specific conditions.
+Every rule set in the Segmentation menu offers a wide range of filters, organized from broad categories to more specific conditions.

 Before You Begin

-Use Omnisend’s AI Segment Builder.
-This tool can help you generate relevant segments based on the prompt you are given.
+• Use Omnisend’s AI Segment Builder.
+This tool can help you generate relevant segments based on your prompts.

 Anniversary Filters